EU to approve Hutchison's Orange Austria takeover - report

-VIENNA/BRUSSELS The European Union is ready to approve Hutchison Whampoa's 0013.HK 1.3 billion euro (1.06 billion pounds) takeover of Orange Austria FTE.PA, Austrian newspaper Kurier newspaper reported on Wednesday.
+VIENNA/BRUSSELS Nov 21 The European Union is ready to approve Hutchison Whampoa's 1.3 billion euro ($1.7 billion) takeover of Orange Austria, Austrian newspaper Kurier newspaper reported on Wednesday.

 Kurier said it had seen an EU Commission document showing approval of the deal was a formality after Hutchison 3G Austria agreed to give up spectrum in the event a new operator wanted to enter the market.